buffeinstein/PageRank-Explanation-And-Implementation/README.md

                 #            [0.3333],
                 #            [0.3333]])

-            # this line is redudant if we are creating v as above, as it will already be normalized.
+            # this line is redudant for now - if we are creating v as above, as it will already be normalized.
             # this line specifically is to make sure that the user-passed personalization vector will work with the rest of the code
             v /= torch.norm(v)
 ```

-The user may also pass in an `x0` if there is a specific starting point, but otherwise, it will be assumed that there is an equal probabibility of starting on any site.
+The user may also pass in an `x0`, but otherwise, it will be assumed that there is an equal probabibility of starting on any site.
 ```
             if x0 is None:
                 x0 = torch.Tensor([1/(math.sqrt(n))]*n)